Chief of Police: David M. Livingstone

 Do I have to be a Simi Valley resident to be accepted into the CERT Program?

-Although preference goes to Simi Valley residents and employees from businesses located in the City, the City can accommodate others by placing you on a waitlist to be notified about any last minute vacancies in the session currently open for enrollment.
+Although preference goes to Simi Valley residents and employees from businesses located in the city, the Academy can accommodate others who live elsewhere in Ventura County, by utilizing a waitlist.
+People on the waitlist will be notified about any last minute vacancies in the session currently open for enrollment.

 How do I sign up for CERT?